arjan-tools/docs/docs.md

 ## The Audit Report

-the audit report is a subset of data from the JSON response of lighthouse 6.
+The audit report is a subset of data from the JSON response of lighthouse 6.
 For more information on the parameters of lighthouse 6 see this [link](http://for more information on audit properties: https://github.com/GoogleChrome/lighthouse/blob/master/docs/understanding-results.md#audit-properties)

     {